PEM-Humboldt/biomodelos-sdm/README.md

 ### Environmental Data and Ocurrences

-Having done the earlier steps, move the files inside of the folder *Example* to the main root folder.
-It will overwrite *Data* and *Occurrences* folders, please let the process continue if you are asked about.
+Having done the earlier steps, extract the files inside of the "zip" folder *Example* to the main root folder.
+It will overwrite *Bias_file*, *Data*, and *Occurrences* folders, please let the process continue if you are asked about.
 Inside *Data* folder you will find environmental variables representing climatic and other factors of current and future scenarios (for future explanation go to vignette **exercises**).
 In the current worldclim folder you will find two raster files ".tif".
 On the other hand, you will find two spreadsheet in ".csv" format inside *Occurrences* folder.
-Each ".csv" stores occurrence data, the first one is a single species database with column labels "species", "lon" and "lat", the second one is a multiple species database (10 species) using identical column names.
+Each ".csv" stores occurrence data, the first one is a single species database with column labels "species", "lon" and "lat", the second one is a multiple species database (5 species) using identical column names.

 In this example, we are going to run a simple ENM of a single species database.
-So, load the "xxx.csv".
-After loading, feel free to explore the object call dataSp.
+So, load the "single_species.csv".
+After loading, feel free to explore the object call *dataSp*.

 ```
-dataSp <- read.csv("Example/Occurrences/xxx.csv")
+dataSp <- read.csv("Example/Occurrences/single_species.csv")
 ```

 ### Running